aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-image/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to IMAGE via Java" h2="Export CGM file to IMAGE within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert cgm file to IMAGE image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to IMAGE.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a CGM file to an Image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export CGM files to JPEG format.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG file to an Image.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents.
+It supports a wide range of features, including the ability to export CGM files to JPEG format.
+Aspose.Imaging for Java is an image processing API that enables developers to create, edit, and manipulate images.
+It supports a wide range of image formats, including IMAGE, and provides a comprehensive set of features for image manipulation.

+Using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, developers can easily convert CGM files to Images in Java.
+The Aspose.Total for Java package provides both APIs, making it easy to access the features of both APIs in one package.
+With the help of these APIs, developers can quickly and easily convert CGM files to Images in Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}